heroisaprinciple/patterns/README.md

-A series of labs in University.
+A series of labs at University.